 - Bylaws and Rules and Regulations.
 Applicable bylaws and rules and regulations are other documents you may encounter.

 - Homeowner Association Records.
-Financial or other governing entity documents include meeting minutes of boards of directors and members, and financial statements of account.
-Even without a homeowners association, a simple three-member road or septic or water system maintenance agreement should have financial records related to that maintenance.
-You need to ask for those records for your review and approval within the due diligence period negotiated in your real estate purchase contract, or be ready to live with the results after close of escrow.
-Look for financial records of funds held in reserve to assure capital maintenance can be completed without surprise special assessments.
+Examples of governing entity documents include minutes of boards of directors meetings and financial statements of account.
+Even a simple three-member road, septic, or water system governing board should have financial records related to maintenance.
+You need to review these records within the due diligence period or live with the results.
+Look for adequate reserves to assure capital maintenance can be completed without special assessments.
 Monetary reserves for capital asset maintenance or replacement are not required in Idaho.
-This means associations with physical assets to maintain, be they land or mechanical in nature are better served with a portion of association dues going toward a reserve account in an amount sufficient to service the land or replace the physical asset at its projected end of life.
+Associations with physical assets, land or mechanical, should dedicate a portion of association dues toward a reserve account to service the land or replace the physical asset at its projected end of life.

 - Hierarchy of documents.
-If you purchasing in a homeowner or condominium association, look for an explicit explanation in those documents about which document controls in case of a conflict between documents.
+If you are purchasing in a homeowner or condominium association, look for an explicit explanation about what document controls in case of a conflict between documents.